anegg0/gr0wing-hugo/content/posts/2013-07-08-emotional-minimalism.md

 But I&#8217;m getting old and I no longer have the desire to beat myself up, every form of depression and masochism loses its appeal after a certain age, so I decided to shift perspective.

-In the end, here&#8217;s how I chose to approach the situation: &#8220;Yes, his blog is better than mine, but isn&#8217;t it an opportunity to learn from him?&#8221;.
+In the end, here&#8217;s how I chose to approach the situation: "Yes, his blog is better than mine, but isn&#8217;t it an opportunity to learn from him?".
 Sure, I could have remained in the self-hatred mode, but I picked a more positive outlook since it opened doors to creativity, instead of shutting them down.

 Since 10 years, I&#8217;ve been busy cutting down on stress, Anger, Jealousy and self-criticism.
 That mental decluttering  process or **Emotional Minimalism** liberated lots of energy in my life, some of the surplus goes into this blog, actually.